This is the featured image of the How to Create Drums Using Foley blog article.

 Foley - Sample 1 - TM

-With layer 1 ready, I’m going to use this sound of knocking on an acoustic guitar to fill in some of the low mid.
+With layer 1 ready, I will use the sound of knocking on an acoustic guitar to fill in some of the low mid.

-Since the sound is taken from a whole loop, I have to isolate the hit that I want before I can go on to affecting the sound.
+Since the sound is taken from a whole loop, I must isolate the hit I want before affecting the sound.

 Foley - Sample 2 - Isolated

-Now that I have the sample on its own, I’ve gone into the volume envelope to make it shorter and punchier like the first sample.
+Now that I have the sample, I've gone into the volume envelope to make it shorter and punchier, like the first sample.
 Note that having different lengths for samples can make it easy to tell them apart, which is not a good thing if we want the kick to sound coherent and organic.

 Foley - Sample 2 - Volume

-I’ll continue by adding saturation to thicken up the sound and boost the overall volume.
-The different saturation settings are emulations of different saturators; I decided to go with classic because it complements this sound the most.
+I'll add saturation to strengthen the sound and boost the overall volume.
+The different saturation settings are emulations of different saturators; I chose classic because it complements this sound the most.

 Foley - Sample 2 - Saturator